If your baby moves in certain ways that don’t seem normal for a child their age, you may worry that they could have a condition like cerebral palsy.

-Cerebral palsy (CP) is a disorder that affects the way that a person controls his muscles and movements.
+Cerebral palsy (CP) is a disorder that affects the way that a person controls their muscles and movements.
 It’s caused by problems in brain areas that affect movement and muscle quality.
 Sometimes, a child’s brain didn’t fully form in these areas, which can lead to these problems.

 Babies born premature are at greater risk of CP, as their brains may not have had time to fully develop.
 Other times, damage to the brain may take place during or after birth.
 Most often the cause is unknown.